 Next up was the Reserve Gewürztraminer from Gustav Lorentz.
-This Alsatian delight is fresh and complex and delectably rich.
+This Alsatian delight is fresh and sophisticated and delectably rich.
 Brian and Michel matched a marbled terrine of foie gras and smoked chicken.
-The classic of Sauternes to match foie gras was met in this dish with the off dry exotic ripe fruit quality of this gewürztraminer.
-The wine displayed layers of spices of ginger and pepper to further compliment this beautifully textured terrine.
+The classic of Sauternes to match foie gras was met in this dish with the off-dry exotic ripe fruit quality of this gewürztraminer.
+The wine displayed layers of spices of ginger and pepper to compliment this beautifully textured terrine further.

 Mid-course featured a fantastically meaty fillet of stone bass with asparagus tips, Maltese sauce and crushed hazelnuts.

 Domaine Gerald and Philibert Talmard brought us a match for this in their wine from the small town of Uchizy in the Maconnais.
-This is a refreshing 2015 chardonnay has nice fruit and great acidity, a result of its fermentation in stainless steel only.
-Excellent with fish alone, the fruit matched incredibly well to the orange flavoured sauce with acidity shaving through the rich texture.
+This is a refreshing 2015 chardonnay has lovely fruit and high acidity, a result of its fermentation in stainless steel only.
+Excellent with fish alone, the fruit matched incredibly well to the orange flavoured sauce with acidity shaving through the creamy texture.

-Main course was aged Scotch rib eye with pickled crisp tongue show-cased alongside a fantastic 100% merlot from a Grand Cru in St Emilion, Delice du Prieure of 2011.
+The main course was aged Scotch rib eye with pickled crisp tongue show-cased alongside a fantastic 100% Merlot from a Grand Cru in St Emilion, Delice du Prieure of 2011.
 This red berry filled delight has a great structure featuring tannin and fruit that’s delightfully balanced.
-The roundness of flavour was a perfect match to the brilliant texture of the beef and tongue.
+The roundness of flavour was a perfect match for the brilliant texture of the beef and tongue.

 To finish, Brian and Michel served a light chocolate and caramel mousse with poached pear and chocolate cookie crumble.
 Sounding like heaven alone, it was matched with a nectar-like 2012 Monbazillac Réserve from Château Bélingard.
 Together the ripe fruit quality of the wine matched the pear nicely and the wines structured acidity refreshed the palate enough, eliminating any cloying quality with the sweet luscious mousse.

-To finish off this fantastic evening, this marvelous VSOP Cognac featured from Bisquit.
+To finish off this fantastic evening, this marvellous VSOP Cognac featured from Bisquit.
 All our guests enjoyed this fine tipple with their coffee and hand-made petit fours.

 The Chateau Bisquit is defined by ‘elegance, excellence, attention to detail, generosity, and warmness’ True qualities that we believe we offer to our guests at Le Chardon d’Or.
 Classic in style the liquor is soft and fresh.
 Fruit aromas of pear and plum with full notes of cinnamon and oak wood delight the palate.